Why Is Japan So Clean?

 School Osoji (お掃除 Cleaning)

-Japanese schools set an expectation of respect for public spaces and those who maintain them early on.
+Japanese school set an expectation of respect for public spaces and those who maintain them early on.
 From first grade through high school, most Japanese students help with cleaning the school facilities.
 Children are divided into han (small groups) which are then assigned a classroom, hallway, bathroom, etc. to clean.
-The frequency of cleaning can range from a few days a week to daily, but often is only 10-20 minutes.
+The frequency of cleaning can range from a few days a week to daily but often is only 10-20 minutes.
 Schools do not depend on the students for maintenance and have full-time janitors; the osoji time is meant to be more habit-forming than practical.
-Some schools also arrange for students to do chiiki seiso (neighborhood cleanup) a couple of times a year, taking brooms and dustpans to go pick up trash around the neighborhood of the school.
+Some schools also arrange for students to do chiiki seiso (neighbourhood cleanup) a couple of times a year, taking brooms and dustpans to go pick up trash around the neighbourhood of the school.